Lambchops (film): Production

-The night that they arrived in New York after their first tour of England with their vaudeville routines, George Burns and Gracie Allen attended a party where they were approached by their agent Arthur Lyons, who asked if they'd be interested in filming a short for Warner Brothers the following morning.
+The night that they arrived in New York after their first tour of England with their vaudeville routines, George Burns and Gracie Allen attended a party where they were approached by their agent Arthur Lyons, who asked if they would be interested in filming a short for Warner Brothers the following morning.
 Comedian Fred Allen was slated to film one of his comedy routines but had come down with the flu, leaving the studio in the lurch.
 Burns was told that the job paid $1,700, so he said yes on the spot.
 "I'd never heard of $1,700 in my life, especially for nine minutes' work," Burns quipped.

 When they arrived on the set of the Vitaphone studio in Brooklyn the next morning, Burns was shocked to see his childhood buddy Murray Roth, who was directing.
-Burns didn't believe Roth was in showbiz, let alone a film director, so Roth shouted "Lights!" and the set lights come on.
+Burns did not believe Roth was in showbiz, let alone a film director, so Roth shouted "Lights!" and the set lights come on.
 "Off!" he shouted, and the stage went black.
 This glimpse of the living room set that they'd be shooting on perplexed Burns due to his familiarity with theatre and street performance.
-His toupée was still in his luggage, which he hadn't had time to pick up from the loading dock following their trip.
+His toupée was still in his luggage, which he had not had time to pick up from the loading dock following their trip.
 To explain why he was wearing a hat, he quickly rewrote the comedy duo's "Lambchops" routine to begin with himself and Gracie coming into the room and looking for the audience.